 Book lovers are boring and have boring life:

 A Book Lover is a person who has the chance to live numerous different lives.
 A person who has the power to see numerous different places.
 A person who meets new and interesting people every day.
-A person who lives many different romances, goes on adventure, is often in danger and is a witness of battles, intrigues, mysteries, sublime love and true wisdom almost every day.
+A person who lives many different romances, goes on adventures, is often in danger and is a witness of battles, intrigues, mysteries, sublime love, and true wisdom almost every day.
 Can that person be boring, or have a boring life?
 “A reader lives a thousand lives before he dies.
 The man who never reads lives only one,” said George R.R.
 Martin.
-TWEET THIS

 Now you tell me who is more boring.